-- Are delinquent on Real Estate Taxes that aren’t subject to a payment agreement.
+- Are delinquent on Real Estate Taxes that are not in a payment agreement.

-If you no longer meet the eligibility requirements for LOOP you must alert the Department of Revenue within 45 days using the LOOP Removal Form, which must be printed, filled out, and mailed to the address above.
+- If you no longer meet the eligibility requirements for LOOP you must alert the Department of Revenue within 45 days using the LOOP Removal Form, which must be printed, filled out, and mailed to the address on the form.

-You can still apply for the Low Income Senior Tax Freeze program, installment plans, Owner Occupied Payment Agreements, and any other local or state Real Estate Tax assistance programs, including rebates.
+You can still apply for the Low Income Senior Tax Freeze program, installment plans, the Owner-Occupied Payment Agreement, and any other local or state Real Estate Tax assistance programs, including rebates.

 Paying Real Estate Taxes when you have LOOP and are in an Installment Agreement

 Once you are approved for LOOP, you will receive new monthly coupons reflecting the discounted amount and how much you have already paid.
 Until then, you may either pay the monthly amount listed on your original coupon book or divide the LOOP discounted tax amount by 12 and pay that amount each month.